DaltonSchutte/deep_rl/README.md

 ### In Progress:

 Double DQN (Breakout)

-  -Training on GPU revealed that the agent was failing to learn.
+  -Training on GPU revealed that the model was not converging and thus the agent was not learning.
 Redesign in progress.